Candidate Frequently Asked Questions

 Where can I put campaign signs?

 Rules on where you can post signs vary according to where the signs will be located.
-A quick reference guide(PDF, 167KB) to the local sign ordinances is included in the candidate packets, but it is your responsibility to make sure you are following the most current laws in each area you are posting signs.
+The Posting of Candidate Signs guide to the local sign ordinances is included in the candidate packets, but it is your responsibility to make sure you are following the most current laws in each area you are posting signs.

 Where do I get my candidate paperwork and where do I file?